SUSTAINA-OP/SUSTAINA-OP/README.md

 <h1>What is SUSTAINA-OP?</h1>

-SUSTAINA-OP is a 6th generation kid-sized autonomous mobile robot for RoboCup Humanoid Leadge developed by CIT Brains.
+SUSTAINA-OP is a 6th generation KidSize autonomous mobile robot for RoboCup Humanoid Leadge developed by CIT Brains.

 This robot is the successor to the 5th generation "GankenKun"<sup>*</sup> and all of its hardware is available as an open platform.